 Luben Pampoulov has served as our vice-president since 2011.
-In addition, Mr. Pampoulov has served as co-founder and co-portfolio manager of NeXt Asset Management since 2010.
-Mr. Pampoulov also co-founded neXtup, a research firm focused on non-public rapidly-growing companies, in 2009.
-Prior to joining NeXt Asset Management, Mr. Pampoulov served as an analyst and co-portfolio manager at ThinkEquity Partners from 2006 to 2009.
+In addition, Mr. Pampoulov has served as co-founder and co-portfolio manager of GSV Asset Management since 2010.
+Mr. Pampoulov also co-founded GSV Media, a research firm focused on private rapidly-growing companies, in 2009.
+Prior to joining GSV Asset Management, Mr. Pampoulov served as an analyst and co-portfolio manager at ThinkEquity Partners from 2006 to 2008.
 Mr. Pampoulov earned his BA from UCLA in 2006.